-An overall maximum level of support of $\in 120,000$ per unit applies.
+An overall maximum level of support of €120,000 per unit4 applies (inclusive of VAT).
 Any apartment for which a viability gap is not proven will not be eligible for Croí Cónaithe (Cities) funding.

-- Timescale Criteria: dwellings must be commenced on site by 31st March 2023 or a later date agreed between the parties and delivered as new homes by the end of 2025; - 5.
+- 4. Timescale Criteria: dwellings must be commenced on site by 31st May 2027 or a later date agreed between the parties5 and delivered as new homes by the end of 2030; - 5.
 Proven Track Record: Proposers should be able to demonstrate that the proposing entity itself or a parent company has a proven track record in delivery of residential developments.
-They must also outline a clear programme management timeline/approach alongside the appropriate resource support during the build phase and to completion /hand over of the homes; - 6.
+They must also outline a clear programme management timeline/approach alongside the appropriate resource support during the build phase and to completion/hand over of the homes; - 6.
 Project Financing: It will be sufficient at Stage One and Two (see Section 5) that proposers outline their intended funding solution at the time of submission; - 7.
 Sales: must be to Eligible Purchasers as defined in Section 6.